Konamiman/Z80dotNet/README.md

 Z80.NET is a Z80 processor simulator that can be used as the core component for developing computer emulators, or to exercise pieces of Z80 code in custom test code.
 It is written in C# targetting the .NET Framework 4 Client Profile.

+If you like Z80.NET you may want to take a look at [ZWatcher](https://bitbucket.org/konamiman/zwatcher) too.

+Want to say something?
+Head to the [discussion site](https://github.com/Konamiman/ZWatcher)!

 ## Hello, world! ##

 ```